• Skip to main content

 When you switch on the garbage disposal the motor swirls the flywheel and the connected impellers at almost 2,000 RPM.
 This connected impeller along with the shredder ring mainly grinds and pulverizes the waste food.

 Then water from the faucet of your sink flushes the ground and pulverized waste food out the waste line connector discharge outlet and down the sewers system or some time into the septic system.
 I would like to inform you about an important matter that some municipalities’ area restricts the disposal usage with a septic system.
+You may be find this reading this article interesting.

 You should have a clear idea about the main parts of a garbage disposal unit so that if there occurs any problem or if any fixation is required you can understand that well.
 And here is our small attempt to help you to know the basic anatomy of garbage disposal: